Tubsamon/CRM-Workshop/Homework 10 - Customer Movement Analysis/README.md

       - You can see result from [PBI]()

-### 3. Conclusion : Result of customer movement analysis shown as below
+### 3. Conclusion :
+  The following is the result of customer analysis.